Olliehub/alx_javascript/javascript-warm_up/README.md

 task 1: Printing still
 Task 2: Still on printing scripts
-Task 3: Writing a script that replaces the value of 12 with 89
+Task 3: Writing a script that replaces the value of 12 with 89 Task 4: write a function that returns the addition of two integers